davidwale/center-client/README.md

 2.  **Authentication**:
     -   Navigate to the login or register page.
     -   Enter your credentials or create a new account.
-    -   Verify your email address (if applicable).
+    -   Verify your email address.
 3.  **Forget/Reset Password**:
     -   Use the "Forgot Password" link to initiate a password reset.
     -   Follow the steps to securely reset your password.